On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Projecting out the scenario variables and a branch-and-cut algorithm

-By solving the previous LP, we obtain dual multipliers~$(\alpha, \beta)$ and a corresponding projected SRI that we add to the formulation.
-Theorem~\ref{theorem:dominance_sri} implies that this projected SRI dominates the ILS partial route cut~$\theta(V_+(H)) \geq \mc{L}^*(H) \cdot \Wof(x; \supsetXh{H})$.
-Consequently, it follows from Theorem~1 of~\cite{part1} that this procedure already yields a correct branch-and-cut algorithm for~$\vrpsd{\mc{X}, \optQ}$.
+By solving the previous LP, we obtain dual multipliers~$(\alpha, \beta)$ and an associated projected SRI that we add to the formulation.
+Theorem~\ref{theorem:dominance_sri} implies that this projected SRI dominates the partial route cut~$\theta(V_+(H)) \geq \mc{L}^*(H) \cdot \Wof(x; \supsetXh{H})$.
+Therefore, by Theorem~1 of~\cite{part1} this procedure yields a correct branch-and-cut algorithm for~$\vrpsd{\mc{X}, \optQ}$, since if~$\bar{x}$ is integer, then the separation of~\cite{part1} is guaranteed to examine the partial routes~$H = R$, with~$R \in \mc{R}(\bar{x})$.

 To improve performance, the algorithm of~\cite{part1} also separates set cuts.
 Whenever a violated set cut is detected, we instead add a corresponding projected aggregated SRI~\eqref{ineq:example_simple_projected_sri}.
 Preliminary experiments indicate that these inequalities are more effective in practice than the dominating projected SRI described in Theorem~\ref{theorem:dominance_set_cut}.
 Further details on our separation procedures are provided in Appendix~\ref{appendix:separation_algorithm}.